Supportive | Quick | Competent | Unambiguous

 ✅ Brief students and parents/carers about what to expect.

-✅ Use the DfT toolkit materials (posters, FAQs) to support staff and trip planning.
+✅ Use official resources like the DfT toolkit materials (posters, FAQs) and this video to support staff and trip planning.

 ✅ Keep up to date with changes via gov.uk/entry-exit-system.